caiovigo/ML_p2/README.md

 This project was done by Caio Vigo & William Duncan.

-In this repository you can find three files.
+In this repository you can find four files.
 They are:

 * HMM_The_Man_Iron_Mask.ipynb